Scottish football faces 'grave' future under Nicola Sturgeon alcohol ban plan

 ANDREW Dobbie, the founder and chief executive of MadeBrave, has revealed the project that made him and his team most proud of their mission to help promote businesses.

-Speaking on the show with Sir Tom Hunter and Lord Willie Haughey on the Go Radio Business Show, the creative force behind the Glasgow-based media company revealed: “We do all the marketing for the First Bus group for the whole of Scotland.
+Speaking on the Go Radio Business Show with Sir Tom Hunter and Lord Willie Haughey, the creative force behind the Glasgow-based media company revealed: “We do all the marketing for the First Bus group for the whole of Scotland.
 A few years ago they asked us to create a campaign to tell Glasgow and beyond that they now had eco-friendly vehicles: in effect, their electric buses were launching."

 Why are you making commenting on HeraldScotland only available to subscribers?